-Fara Johana Rasoanindrainy (pen name: Johana R.), 31, form Mauritius.
+Fara Johana Rasoanindrainy (pen name: Johana R.), 31, from Mauritius.

 Johana describes herself as being a Mauritius-born citizen of the world and is of Malagasy origin.
 Currently residing in Mauritius but grew up in three different countries.
 Johana loves learning about other cultures as she finds diversity extremely enriching.
 Johana’s artistic background is creative writing, expressing words are her world.
 Having studied graphic design also, there is no doubt this multi-talented artist is one to watch, with a particular interest in writing for film and stage.
 Watch Out for her name in lights at a theatre new you soon.

 Johana submitted to ASLI for our 3 month campaign “mental illness, health and recovery” and we chose her for her important message and the creativity in her delivery of that statement.
 Johana has tried being open about her mental health issues and found that it made people uncomfortable, not always but most of the time.
 So when she saw ASLI magazines “call for artists” with an opportunity to contribute and to be part of the mission in reducing the stigma associated with mental illness, Johana felt that maybe if more people speak out and are open about mental illness, it will help end the prejudice and possibly be considered like any regular illness.
 Asserting that “maybe one day, one will be able to say “I have OCD” just like one says “I’ve got a cold” making mental health a physical illness”.
 Which it already i,s but is not seen this way by society.

 I like using real-life situations, feelings, or stories as starting point and then I rely on standard writing principles to make something out of them.
 The process usually is a journey full of surprises and satisfying as an end in itself.

 Who are you influenced by within your artistic discipline?